Machine learning explained: what is a GPU and why are they so important?

 A GPU is a type of processor used in computing.
 Most computers we are familiar with use a Central Processing Unit (CPU), which enables them to carry out several tasks at once.
 If you’ve ever used your laptop to browse the internet and stream music in the background, all while completing some work on a word processor, then you have a CPU to thank for making the whole process seem quick and seamless.

-CPUs are excellent multitaskers, but when it comes to advanced machine learning they do have some drawbacks.
+CPUs are excellent multitaskers that work well for simpler artificial intelligence, but when it comes to advanced machine learning they do have some drawbacks.
 They can carry out complex computations fairly quickly; however, the more computations you want to carry out in parallel and the larger the dataset you work with, the more a CPU lags.